apetros/sps-cut/content/courses/student-projects/micropmu.md

 ## Objectives

-In this project, you have to join your skills as a group to develop a low-cost µPMU.
+In this project, you have to develop a low-cost µPMU.
 This will involve understanding the critical functionality of µPMUs in the future sustainable energy systems, designing a complete µPMU based on the methodology of [^Digikey], sourcing the appropriate material, and building a complete low-voltage prototype.

 {{< figure src="/img/projects/mPMU-schem.jpg" title="Simplified Phasor Measurement Unit block diagram" >}}